common-workflow-language/cwl-website/content/about.md

 CWL is designed to meet the needs of data-intensive science, such as Bioinformatics, Medical Imaging, Astronomy, High Energy Physics, and Machine Learning.

-The CWL project delivers open standards, open-source code and an open community.
+The CWL project focus is on open standards, open-source code and an open community.

   <div class="section-header">